Home

 1. Preheat oven to 350F.
 Place squash on greased baking sheet and bake for about 45 minutes or until tender.
 Remove and let cool.

-2. In a large skillet, heat oil on medium.
-Sauté shallot with salt in oil until golden, about 5 to 8 minutes.
+2. Place a large skillet over medium heat with 1/4 cup veggie broth.
+When the broth is hot, sauté shallot with salt until golden, about 5 to 8 minutes.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.
 While shallot cooks, brush bread with oil and lightly toast in oven, about 10 minutes.

 3. Scoop out 1 1/2 cups of squash for recipe and add to food processor.
 Add shallot and almond butter and blend until smooth.
 Spread squash purée over warm bread and serve.